vanadium-archive/js/README.md

 veyron.min.js library and hits it with PhantomJS and reports the test results back to grunt

-# Code structure and considerations

-We should consider wiring code that's compatible with both NodeJS and the browser as much as possible.
-However, there will be times when we need to write node-only or browser-only code.
-This can be done by putting the browser version inside a browser_only folder and adding a mapping entry to package.json.

-For instance, consider we have a module that behaves differently in NodeJS and the browser and there are common modules that reference it:

-// NodeJs version of the file
-sayHello.js {

-  // here we can load node only modules var m = require(./myNodeModule);

-  module.export = function() {
-    console.log('Hello');
-  }
-}

-// Browser version of the file inside browser_only folder browser_only/sayHello.js {

-  // here we can load browser only modules var m = require(./myBrowserModule);

-  module.export = function() {
-    window.alert('Hello'); // or access DOM, browser-only functionality }
-}

-// Other common file that are not browser or NodeJS specific person.js {

-  // The build process makes the appropriate version of sayHello.js available
-  // for each environment so this module does not need to worry about it. var sayHello = require('./sayHello');
-  sayHello();
-}

-then inside package.json we add the mapping to "browser" section of the file:
-  "browser": {
-    "./src/sayHello.js": "./src/browser_only/sayHello.js"
-  },

 # Testing structure and considerations

 All the spec and integration tests run in both NodeJS and browser, however since we can write node-only or browser-only modules, it make sense to be able to write tests for those modules as well that only run in the supported environment.
-To do so, just put the specific tests in node_only or browser_only folders under test.

 Integration tests on the other hand can not be browser or node specific and will always run in both environments.
 This is because integration tests are testing